vladigleba/vladigleba.github.io/source/_posts/2014-08-07-provisioning-a-rails-server-using-chef-part-2-writing-the-recipes.markdown

 description:
 ---

-In [part 1](), we learned about Chef Solo and used it to create a standard Chef directory structure, along with a standard cookbook directory structure.
-Now it's time to start writing the recipes that we will run to provision our Rails server and install Node.js, PostgreSQL, rbenv, Ruby, Redis, and Nginx.
+In [part 1](), we learned about Chef Solo and used it to create a standard Chef directory structure, along with our own cookbook.
+Now it's time to start writing the recipes we will run to provision our Rails server and install Node.js, PostgreSQL, rbenv, Ruby, Redis, and Nginx.

 <!-- more -->

 # Defining Default Values

-Alright, the first thing we'll do is define some default values for our recipes.
-Go ahead and create a new file called `default.rb` inside the `/attributes` directory of the cookbook you created in part 1 and fill it with the following code:
+The first thing we'll do is define some default values for our recipes.
+Go ahead and create a new file called `default.rb` inside the `/attributes` directory of the cookbook you created in part 1, and add the following code into it:

 ``` ruby default.rb
 default['app']               = 'phindee'